hiqdev/hidev/README.md

     hiqdev/hidev-php: "*"
 ```

-Package section holds info on the package:
+Package section holds info about the package:

 - **name**: your package name, same as in package manager but without vendor name
 - **title**: single line description of your package (description in composer.json)